Finite state Mean Field Games with Wright-Fisher common noise: From the MFG system to the master equation

-Solvability of the master equation \eqref{eq:master:equation:local}--\eqref{eq:master:equation:intrinsic} is the main issue.
-The first point is to observe that it may be rewritten in a somewhat generic form.
+{In order to establish the unique solvability of the master equation \eqref{eq:master:equation:local}--\eqref{eq:master:equation:intrinsic},} the first point is to observe that it may be rewritten in a somewhat generic form.
 Indeed, for a given coordinate $i \in \ES$, we may let